Waiver Overview and Background Resources

 DSRIP DY7-8 Protocols Approved

 On Jan.
 19, 2018, CMS approved the DSRIP Protocols - the Program Funding and Mechanics Protocol and the Measure Bundle Protocol.
-These protocols cover the requirements for participation in DSRIP for Demonstration Years 7-8, Oct.
+These protocols covered the requirements for participation in DSRIP for Demonstration Years 7-8, Oct.
 1, 2017, through Sept.
 30, 2019.
-HHSC will work with stakeholders to develop requirements for DY9-10.
+HHSC worked with stakeholders to develop requirements for DY9-10.

 The approved protocols are below.
 Also posted is a summary of DY7-8 requirements.